sirhanzz/CTF-Writeups/2026/OPUCC/Cryptography/onelineduck.md

 <pre><code>sum(x[j] * pow(i + 2, j, MOD) for j in range(len(x))) % MOD</code></pre>

 <p>
-Instead of checking the flag character by character, the program converts every character into its ASCII value and uses those values in a mathematical formula.
+Instead of checking the flag one character at a time, the program converts each character into its ASCII value and uses them in a mathematical formula.
+It then calculates 24 results and compares them with the values stored in
-You can think of the flag as the coefficients of a polynomial.
-The program then evaluates this polynomial at 24 different values (from 2 to 25) and compares each result with the corresponding value stored in <code>TARGETS</code>.
-The flag is accepted only if all 24 computed values match the expected ones.
+<code>TARGETS</code>.
+The flag is only accepted if every result matches.
 </p>

 <p>
-Although the flag consists of only 22 characters, the checker produces 24 independent equations.
-This gives enough information to recover every character uniquely.
-Because of this, brute-forcing the flag is unnecessary and would be impractical.
-A better approach is to model the equations and solve them using modular linear algebra in SageMath, which directly recovers the original flag.
+Even though the flag has only 22 characters, the program creates 24 equations, which is enough to determine every character.
+Instead of brute-forcing the flag, the equations can be solved using SageMath to recover the original flag directly.
 </p>

 <p>